Henauxg/bevy_quinnet/README.md

 - [ ] Performance: feed multiples messages before flushing ordered reliable channels
 - [ ] Clean: Rework the error handling in the async back-end
 - [ ] Clean: Rework the error handling on collections to not fail at the first error
-- [ ] Documentation: Fully document the API

 ## Quickstart